Korean Program Degree Requirements

 The coursework in the Specialized Studies Area is designed to provide broad intellectual exposure to a single discipline or a combination of disciplines approved by an advisor.
 The structure of these specializations allows students to develop the skill sets that will enable them to operate more effectively in today’s business environment.

-The specialized studies area consists of 18-24 credits in a single discipline or combination of disciplines approved by an adviser and recognized as a cohesive concentration.
-A minimum of 9 credits must be taken at Fairleigh Dickinson University.
+The specialized studies area consists of 18 credits in a single discipline or combination of disciplines approved by an advisor and recognized as a cohesive concentration.
+A minimum of 9 credits (2000 level or above) must be taken at Fairleigh Dickinson University.

 Courses in this area are selected to complement the area of specialized studies chosen by the student.